-In July 2017, NX Utilities (CLIENT), on behalf of AT&T, contracted Raba Kistner Environmental, Inc. (RKEI) to conduct archaeological monitoring of activities associated with the installation of new fiber optic lines within San Pedro Springs Park.
-Archaeological monitoring of the proposed project was requested by the City of San Antonio's Office of Historic Preservation (COSA-OHP) due to the location of the project within a previously recorded archaeological site (41BX19) which is listed as a State Antiquities Landmark and is designated as the San Pedro Springs Park National Register of Historic Places District.
-The project is located in central San Antonio, Bexar County, Texas and occurred on lands owned or controlled by the City of San Antonio, a political subdivision of the State of Texas.
-As such, the proposed undertaking is subject to review under the Antiquities Code of Texas (ACT) and the Historic Preservation and Design Section of the City of San Antonio's Unified Development Code (Article VI 35-360 to 35-364).
-All work was performed in compliance with the ACT under Texas Antiquities Committee Permit Number 8123.
+In June 2017, AT&T (CLIENT) contracted Raba Kistner Environmental, Inc. (RKEI) to conduct archaeological monitoring of construction activities associated with the installation of new fiber optic lines along Hickman Street, Flores Street, and Kempkau.
+Archaeological monitoring of the proposed project was requested by the City of San Antonio's Office of Historic Preservation (COSA-OHP) due to the projected alignment of the Azalán Acequia and proximity to San Pedro Springs Park.
+The project is located in central San Antonio, Bexar County, Texas and occured on lands owned or controlled by the City of San Antonio, a political subdivision of the State of Texas.
+As such, the proposed undertaking is subject to review under the Antiquities Code of Texas (ACT).
+All work was performed in compliance with the ACT under Texas Antiquities Committee Permit Number 8051.

-The project is located within a public park and consisted of the monitoring of five locations.
-The undertaking involved the excavation of a handhole and four bore pits.
-Size of the excavations varied from 1 to 5 feet in length and 1 to 4 feet in width.
-Depths of the excavations ranged from 2 to 3 feet below surface.
+The project is located within a residential development and consisted of the monitoring of 11 locations: five located along Hickman Street, five located along the east side of North Flores Street, and one located along Kempkau.
+The undertaking involved the excavation of 10 bore pits and one trench.
+Size of the excavations varied from 1.5 to 10 feet in length and 1.5 feet in width.
+Depths of the excavations ranged from 2 to 4.25 feet.
 For archaeological purposes, the direct Area of Potential Effect (APE) for the project were the locations where the components were excavated.